Michigan Crisis Response Association, Inc.

 Defusing.
 This is a 3-phase, structured small group

-discussion provided within hours of a crisis for purposes
+discussion provided within hours of a crisis for

-of assessment, triaging, and acute symptom mitigation.
+purposes of assessment, triaging, and acute symptom

 4.